bmershon/d3-equidecompose/README.md

 -----

-This module implements the *[equidecomposition](http://www.ctralie.com/Teaching/COMPSCI290/Lectures/Intro/)* of one polygon into a polygon of equal area.
+This module implements the *[equidecomposition](http://www.ctralie.com/Teaching/COMPSCI290/Lectures/Intro/)* of one polygon into another polygon of equal area.
 A decomposition produces polygons which can be rearranged by rigid translation and rotation to form another polygon.
-This is also known as *scissor congruence*.
+The ability for one polygon to be arranged into another in this way is also known as *scissor congruence*.

 ## TODO